github/docs/content/code-security/code-scanning/troubleshooting-code-scanning/resource-not-accessible.md

   - /code-security/code-scanning/troubleshooting-code-scanning/resource-not-accessible-by-integration
 ---

+>[!NOTE]
+>This troubleshooting article is _only_ relevant if you're seeing this error with {% data variables.product.prodname_dependabot %}.
+If you see this error with other {% data variables.product.company_short %} products and have difficulty troubleshooting it, you can contact {% data variables.contact.github_support %}.
+For more information, see "[AUTOTITLE](/support/contacting-github-support)."

 ## About this error

 ```text
 403: Resource not accessible by integration
 ```

-You may see this error when using {% data variables.product.prodname_dependabot %}.

 {% data variables.product.prodname_dependabot %} is considered untrusted when it triggers a workflow run, if the workflow will run with read-only scopes.